AlinaSelyutina/ADI_test/README.md

 ## Why BDD?
 There are many advantages of BDD.
 First of all it allows managers, developers and testers communicate more efficiently.
-Also the beheavioral approach defines acceptence criteria prior to developer.
+Also the behavioural approach defines acceptance criteria prior to developer.

 ## Tools
-  - **Junit** allows us to run tests
+  - **Junit** is a open-source unit testing framework for Java programming language.
+Allows us to run tests and create assertions
-  - **Serenity BDD Framework** allows us get the informative reports about scenarios runs
+  - **Serenity BDD Framework** is open-source framework which allows us to create cleaner and maintainable automated acceptance and regression tests.
+Provides comprehensive reports on test results with Selenium WebDriver
-  - **Cucmber** allows us run the human readable test cases writing in Gherkin
+  - **Cucumber** supports Behaviour-Driven Development (BDD).
+It reads executable specifications written in plain text and validates that the software does what those specifications say with using of some basic syntax rules, called Gherkin.
-  - **Gradle** is open-source build and automation tool.
+  - **Gradle** is an open-source build automation tool focused on flexibility and performance.
 Thanks to Gradle we can get very scalable and high-performance builds.
 Also, it's very easy to use.

 #### Example of feature:
 ```